varnish/Varnish-Book/varnish_tutorial.rst

         is.

-        Though they are not strictly required, you almost always want to specify a "-s" to select a storage backend, "-a" to make sure Varnish listens for clients on the port you expect and -T to enable a management interface, often referred to as a telnet interface.
+        Though they are not strictly required, you almost always want to specify a ``-s`` to select a storage backend,  ``-a`` to make sure Varnish listens for clients on the port you expect and ``-T`` to enable a management interface, often referred to as a telnet interface.

-        Both for -T and -a, you do not need to specify an IP, but can use ":80" to tell Varnish to listen to port 80 on all IPs available.
-Make sure you don't forget the colon, as "-a 80" will tell Varnish to listen to the IP with the decimal-representation "80", which is almost certainly not what you want.
+        Both for ``-T`` and ``-a``, you do not need to specify an IP, but can use ":80" to tell Varnish to listen to port 80 on all IPs available.
+Make sure you don't forget the colon, as ``-a 80`` will tell Varnish to listen to the IP with the decimal-representation "80", which is almost certainly not what you want.
 This is a result of the underlying function that accept this kind of syntax.

-        You can specify -p for parameters multiple times.
-The workflow for tuning varnish parameters usually means that you first try the parameter on a running varnish through the management interface to find the value you want, then store it in a configuration file that will pass it to varnish with -p next time you start it up.
+        You can specify ``-p`` for parameters multiple times.
+The workflow for tuning varnish parameters usually means that you first try the parameter on a running varnish through the management interface to find the value you want, then store it in a configuration file that will pass it to varnish with ``-p`` next time you start it up.
 We will look at these files later on.

-        The -S option specifies a file which contains a secret to be used for authentication.
-This can be used to authenticate with varnishadm -S as long as varnishadm can read the same secret file - or rather the same content: The content of the file can be copied to an other machine to allow varnishadm to access the management interface remotely.
+        The ``-S`` option specifies a file which contains a secret to be used for authentication.
+This can be used to authenticate with ``varnishadm -S`` as long as varnishadm can read the same secret file - or rather the same content: The content of the file can be copied to an other machine to allow varnishadm to access the management interface remotely.

 Configuration files
 -------------------